-2.3.3 Guidelines for the weighting of the sample for totalling purposes
+Guidelines for the weighting of the sample for totalling purposes

 The sample design used for the SHS is not self-weighted, meaning that the households in the sample do not all have the same sampling weight.
 To produce simple estimates, including standard statistical tables, users must use the appropriate sampling weight.
 Otherwise, the estimates calculated using the microdata files cannot be considered as representative of the observed population and will not correspond to those that would be obtained by Statistics Canada using this microdata file.
-See Section 2.1.6 "Weighting."
+See Weighting, re-weighting, and Census historical revision of SHS.